opensafely/PaCa_Enzyme_Rx/README.md

-# Pancreatic enzyme supplementation in people with pancreatic cancer
-# Pancreatic cancer care in the COVID-19 pandemic
+# Pancreatic enzyme supplementation in people with pancreatic cancer, with the project on Pancreatic cancer care in the COVID-19 pandemic

 [View on OpenSAFELY](https://jobs.opensafely.org/datalab/pancreaticcancer_enzyme_rx/)